Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Home.md

 ## Introduction
 This wiki discusses the client requirements for the RUIN project.
-This project is being completed by Green Gecko Studios for Daniell.
+This project is being completed by Green Gecko Studios for Daniell McConnell.
 The handover date for the project is the 1st of June 2025.

 ## Table of Contents